BND Hamburger Icon

 In addition to demographic marketing, there are five other types of market segmentation:

 • Psychographic segmentation: This approach relies on subjective traits like personality, values, interests, lifestyle, beliefs, priorities, motivations and attitudes.
-For example, a payroll software company using psychographic market segmentation may promote its products to business owners who prioritize staying tax compliant as efficiently as possible.
+For example, a payroll software company using psychographic market segmentation may promote its products to business owners who prioritize staying tax-compliant as efficiently as possible.

-• Geographic segmentation: With this approach, you divide your customer base by country, city, ZIP code, climate, setting (urban or rural), or proximity to a certain location.
+• Geographic segmentation: With this approach, you divide your customer base by country, city, ZIP code, climate, setting (urban or rural) or proximity to a certain location.
 An example of geographic market segmentation is an electric scooter company aiming its products at people who live in crowded cities.

-• Behavioral segmentation: This apporach focuses on consumer behavior.
+• Behavioral segmentation: This approach focuses on consumer behavior.
 It requires marketing research on consumer purchasing habits, spending behavior and brand interactions.
 Any company that targets customers who have bought a similar product from that company or a competitor uses behavioral segmentation as its marketing segmentation approach.

 • Firmographic segmentation: This approach focuses on businesses.
 Firmographic segmentation targets companies by factors such as industry, location, size and revenue.
 For example, an energy broker may target industrial and manufacturing companies because their utility bills are likely to be much higher than those of office-based businesses.